Written by Sean McPheat |

 While attempting to set an appointment, the prospect objects.
 The problem is that usually the objection is a “buying” objection.
 The prospect says something like, “I can’t afford your product or service right now…,” or “I am happy with my current supplier…” or something of that sort.
 Those are objections to making a purchase, and the normal response is to answer and try to overcome such objections.

 When this happens, the prospect is objecting to BUYING and the sales person is trying to CLOSE.
 Think about that.
 Why on earth are you trying to close the sale at this stage of the sales process?
+You are trying to sell the appointment.

 Neither you nor the prospect should even be thinking about making a buying decision at this point!
 Be careful not to fall into that trap.
 Instead, help the prospect understand that you are not asking for a buying decision; you are not asking for their business.
 All you want is a meeting and focus on that.

 Therefore, you need to help the prospect understand that they receive VALUE, they get some return on their investment of time, just to meet with you, regardless of if they choose to buy what you are selling or not.
 Figure out the reasons how the prospect benefits just by talking to you, and sell those benefits.
+The selling of the appointment on the phone can achieve this.

 “So Sarah, are mornings good for you to talk for a few minutes, or are the afternoons more convenient?”